dat-ecosystem-archive/book/src/ch02-01-flat-tree.md

 Similarly for spans.
 If an even number is targeted, it is at the bottom of the tree, so it will only span itself.
 Therefor it's easy to implement an `is_even` check, and return the index that was passed in if it's true.

+## Full Roots
+To prevent allocations `full-roots` could also write to either a pre-allocated vector, or a stack-allocated collection instead.